 After the Second World War the council began to pull down decaying buildings and by the early 1970s almost every vestige of the old village had been replaced by municipal housing, while cottages on Church Street were demolished to invent a village green (shown in the small photo).
 The only ancient structures are the parish church, 17th-century vicarage and Cross Keys public house, which began its existence as a hall house in the early 15th century.

 With the exodus of heavy industry from swathes of the Dagenham Dock and Chequers Lane area, south Dagenham has the potential to become a major new township – but it may be some while before anything much happens on this brownest of brownfield sites.

 In the south-west, where Dagenham meets Barking, the Castle Green locality provides a wide range of amenities to the residents of both districts.

 At Dagenham East, what was once a wasteland of disused gravel pits and landfill tips has become a country park and nature reserve.
 The Dagenham area as a whole is nowadays characterised by very large and fairly featureless parks with tightly packed streets of cramped housing in between.
-It would be nice to be able to wave a magic wand (or maybe wade in the magic Wantz) and recalibrate the park–life balance here.

 The England football managers Alf Ramsey and Terry Venables, comedian and actor Dudley Moore and singer Sandie Shaw were born in Dagenham, while footballer Jimmy Greaves and fashion designer Hardy Amies grew up here.